lnd4812/team-profile-generator/README.md

 ## Description

 Use Inquirer Prompt to ask a user to answer a series of questions using the CLI.
-The answers would subsequently
+The series of questions is set up for the user, as manager, to enter manager specifici properties aftr which the manager is then prompted to add additional employees to the team, either engineers or interns, or to exit the process.
+Once exited, responses from the inquirer process are exported to template which creates profile cards for each team member featuring the reponses provided through the inquirer interface.

 ## Table of Contents